 Due to these updates, there are some issues faced by all the pediatricians

-The other kinds of possible errors when a medical claim is submitted for the newborn baby are –
+The other kinds of possible errors when a medical claim is submitted for a newborn baby are –

 - Wrong codes – it is possible for the billers to file a claim with wrong codes, for example, a medical biller will enter the code for anesthesia instead of diarrhea which can cause obvious hurdles to the doctor as well as the patient.